SimonAltmannshofer/CarND-Capstone/README.md

 * `next_waypoint()` find the next-waypoint ahead of us:
     * uses the math from the path-planning-project
     * transformation from quaternions to yaw-angle: https://stackoverflow.com/questions/5782658/extracting-yaw-from-a-quaternion
-* `publish_final_waypoints()` Only publishes upon changes in order to speed things up.
+* `publish_final_waypoints()` To speed things up we only publish upon changes.
 Identifies stop-waypoints within our waypoint segment.
 * `path_to_trajectory()` Updates the velocities within the waypoint-segment.
-A simple velocity profile with constant acceleration/deceleration is used! `v_traj = math.sqrt(2*dist_rem*PLAN_ACCELERATION)`
+    * A simple velocity profile with constant acceleration/deceleration is used!
+    * `v_traj = math.sqrt(2*dist_rem*PLAN_ACCELERATION)`
 * We added the topic `'/current_waypoint'`: It publishes the closest-waypoint and avoids redundant calculations within the Traffic-Light-Detector.

 Possible Improvements:
 * Velocity Planning with less jerk, e.g. quintric-poly ...
 * Generation of additional (computed) waypoints instead of the fixed tolerances: `NUM_WP_STOP_AFTER_STOPLINE` and `NUM_WP_STOP_BEFORE_STOPLINE`.
+* Should we do our velocity planning based on the config values of maximum acc/deceleration?

 ### Drive By Wire
 This node is a pure velocity-controller.
 We subscribe to the current and desired linear- and angular-velocities.
+The target velocities themselves are calculated by the dark-magic of the *waypoint_follower* cpp-node.
 * `pid.py`: This simple PID controller is used for the throttle-control (normalized 0.0 to 1.0).
 I added a proper anti-windup.
-* `yaw_controller.py`: Unchanged
+* `yaw_controller.py`: Unchanged, just inverse kinematics ...
 * `twist_controller.py`: Initializes and updates all controllers.
 * `dbw_node.py`: The ROS wrapper
     * Updates the controllers
     * In case of negative throttle the actuation is converted to brake-torque in Nm.
     * A minimum braking torque `CREEPING_TORQUE = 700` is applied while stopping (due to the creeping of the automatic transmission).
     * `RECORD_MANUAL = True`: A logfile with actuations, velocities and positions is written during manual-driving.
+This data may be used for system-identification.

 ```
 # SIMULATOR: fitted coefficient between throttle and acceleration